DITAS-Project/ehealth-sample-spark-vdc/README.md

 ```
 ## Execution:

-The conf/reference.conf file provide defaults; they are overridden by any settings defined in the application.conf file.
+The conf/reference.conf file provides default configuration parameters; they are overridden by any settings defined in the conf/application.conf file.
 Please, copy the contents of the file conf/reference.conf to conf/application.conf and replace with the correct values of your runtime.

 * Use the following command to run the application.